MethodsAndPractices/vsteam/.docs/Get-VSTeamWorkItemState.md

 ## Description

-Each WorkItem type in each process template has a set of possible states, each belongs to a category which represents a stage in the item's lifecycle (Proposed, In-Progress, Completed, Resolved, Removed) and each has a color.
+Each WorkItem type in each process template has a set of possible states, each of which belongs to a category which represents a stage in the item's lifecycle (Proposed, In-Progress, Completed, Resolved, Removed) and each has a color.
 Items may have system-defined states and/or custom (user-defined) states.
 Get-VSTeamWorkItemState lists the available states.

 ## EXAMPLES